Substance abuse treatment is a multi-faceted recovery program based on

 The nation has been in the throes of a public health emergency brought on by widespread misuse of prescription opioids and heroin.
 This devastating epidemic has taken thousands of lives and shattered families across the country.
 There is hope, however.
 If you or someone you love is showing signs of heroin addiction, contact Midwest Detox Center today to learn more about our heroin addiction treatment program in Ohio.

 Heroin is an opioid, which is a class of drugs derived from the poppy plant.
 This plant has been the source of many legal pain-relievers over the years.
 Heroin was once considered a promising drug for pain relief when it was first synthesized in the late 1800s.

-Unfortunately, drug makers and authorities quickly realized that heroin trapped people through addiction.
-Heroin is now illegal across the world.
+Unfortunately, drug makers and authorities quickly realized that heroin trapped people through addiction, which is why heroin is now illegal worldwide.

 Symptoms of Heroin Addiction

 Substance abuse is sometimes tricky, as the signs can be subtle.
 In advanced forms, of course, heroin addiction is anything but subtle.
-But you may be worried about yourself or a loved one, and whether it’s time to seek help from a heroin addiction treatment center.
+You may be worried about yourself or a loved one and whether it is time to seek help from a heroin addiction treatment center.
 Among the signs to look for: